 Perfect for solid colored backgrounds, the Replace Color tool will replace the background color in your image with a transparent background, all in a few clicks!

 If that still leaves areas that are too transparent or not transparent enough, adjust the Tolerance slider so that the entire background is transparent.
-Then, click the Paint tab (next to Adjust) in the Replace Color menu.
-After adjusting the Brush Size and Brush Hardness, use your mouse to paint over the areas where you want to remove transparency.
+Then, click the Erase tab (next to Adjust) in the Replace Color menu.
+After adjusting the Brush Size and Brush Hardness, use your mouse to erase over the areas where you want to remove transparency.

 When your photo background is looking perfectly transparent, click the blue checkmark to apply the edits.
 Then, when you’re ready to save your image, click the Save button at the top of the Photo Editor, choose a destination, and be sure to select the .PNG option to keep that background transparent.

-And there you have it - three easy-to-use photo editing tools for erasing backgrounds in your images!
+And there you have it: three easy-to-use photo editing tools with plenty of options for erasing backgrounds in your images!
 Whatever your photo background looks like, BeFunky’s Photo Editor makes it easy to transform it into a perfectly transparent background.

 Ready to try these background remover tools?
 We bet you are!
 Click the link below to get started.